FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 -   Pick the minimum sample size needed to achieve the desired power level of $1-\beta$ given all the test parameters.

+# Phase 2: Experiment Design

+With the treatment, hypothesis, and metrics established, the next step is to define the unit of randomization for the experiment and determine when each unit will participate.
+The chosen unit of randomization should allow accurate measurement of the specified metrics, minimize interference and network effects, and account for user experience considerations.The next couple of sections will dive deeper into certain considerations when designing an experiment, and how to statistically overcome them.